web-illinois/toolkit-management/documentation/NEW_COMPONENT.md

 8. Create [unit tests](https://github.com/web-illinois/toolkit-management/blob/v3.7.1/documentation/UPGRADES.md#axe-core-tests).
 Most standard accessibility tests should be handled via the ilw-core.
 9. Review the *package.json*, *README.md*, */samples* directory, and */builder* json files.
 Ensure that these match.
 10. On your local machine, download the latest copy, confirm the package.json is pushing the 0.0.1 version, and run the commands `npm install`, `npm login`, and `npm publish --access public` to publish the package to https://www.npmjs.com/. *If you do not have access to NPM,* contact someone in the component team that has access.
 11. Confirm that in https://www.npmjs.com/settings/illinois-toolkit/packages, the package has been generated.
-Update the package settings to include "web-illinois/..." as a Trusted Publisher.
+12. Add security settings to allow GitHub Actions to publish to NPM.
+See [instructions on how to add security settings to the NPM package](https://github.com/web-illinois/toolkit-management/blob/main/documentation/INTEGRATION.md#security-updates).
-12. In Github, create a release with the tag `v1.0.0-alpha` (or some other tag that signifies an alpha release).
+13. In Github, create a release with the tag `v1.0.0-alpha` (or some other tag that signifies an alpha release).
 This will publish your code to the development server and create an NPM package.
-13. Either ask for the component to be added to the toolkit builder, or [add the component to the builder yourself](https://github.com/web-illinois/toolkit-builder-3?tab=readme-ov-file#adding-to-this-project).
+14. Either ask for the component to be added to the toolkit builder, or [add the component to the builder yourself](https://github.com/web-illinois/toolkit-builder-3?tab=readme-ov-file#adding-to-this-project).
-14. *Post this information* into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
+15. *Post this information* into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
 In [the toolkit project list](https://github.com/orgs/web-illinois/projects/7), move the project to *For Review*.

 ## Creating a new repository
 [Create a new repository from the toolkit template.](https://github.com/web-illinois/template-ilw-typescript) This template will generate the Github Actions, recommended toolset, automated accessibility testing, and sample pages to start testing your component.